Coup (card game): Coup: Rebellion Guatemala 1954

 A spin-off, Coup: Rebellion Guatemala 1954 (also known as Coup: Rebellion G54), was released in 2014, which included a variable deck of 25 characters.
 The rules and gameplay are the same as Coup (2012) but with different possible characters, of which five out of the 25 are chosen in each game.

 Coup: Rebellion G54 – Anarchy

 An expansion of this called Coup: Rebellion G54 – Anarchy was released in 2016 which added six new roles (Anarchist, Paramilitary, Arms Dealer, Financier, Plantation Owner, and Socialist) as well as the new Social Media general action to the game.

 Reception

 Upon its release, Coup received generally positive reviews.
-A review from The New York Times praised its simplicity, engagement, and replayability.
+A review from Wirecutter praised its simplicity, engagement, and replayability.
 Clayton Ashley from Polygon praised the game's simplicity and bluffing mechanism.
+IGN listed Coup as one of the "best beginner board games" in 2026 for its quick and simple gameplay.
 Alex Walker, writing from Kotaku, complemented Coup: Rebellion for its ease of play, quick rounds, and mechanics.
 However, he also described that the game could "drag on over longer sessions" compared to the original.